QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 `Watch(brokerageId)` is called by `PlaceOrder` right after the request returns an id.
 From then on:

-- A snapshot arrives for the id, or the stream records one through `UpdateOrderState` → the order is acknowledged, and the id stays watched until the order closes.
+- A snapshot arrives for the id, or the stream records one through `UpdateOrderState` → the order was seen, and the id stays watched until the order closes.
 - The order is closed in Lean → `Unwatch`, and its state is dropped.
-- `watchTimeout` of polling passes and nothing ever carried the id → `OrderNotAcknowledged` is raised once, with the id and how long it was watched, and the id is unwatched.
+- `watchTimeout` of polling passes and nothing ever carried the id → `BrokerageOrderNeverNotified` is raised once, with the id, the Lean order behind it when one resolves (null for a placement whose id assignment never happened), and how long it was watched; the args print all of it through `ToString`, and the id is unwatched.

 The timeout only counts while the service is polling, and only on sweeps whose read succeeded — a failed read asked the broker nothing, so it proves no silence.
 A watch set while the service is stopped does not count — otherwise every healthy order would hit the timeout the moment polling starts.
 So a plugin in watch mode calls `Start` together with `Watch` (calling `Start` twice is fine) and may `Stop` once nothing is watched.

-`OrderNotAcknowledged` is a question, not a verdict — this is rule 2 again, a missing order proves nothing.
+`BrokerageOrderNeverNotified` is a question, not a verdict — this is rule 2 again, a missing order proves nothing.
 The service does not know whether the order never arrived or filled instantly, so it does not decide.
 The brokerage handles it:
 Public can call its get-order endpoint, Schwab can read the order with its executions, IB can use `reqExecutions`.
 A brokerage that handles nothing raises a `Warning` and the run keeps going, which is already better than today's